Sixes and Sevens: Background and recording

 After his departure from Siouxsie and the Banshees in September 1979, John McKay was still a musician under contract with Polydor.
 The record company soon asked him to record some of the new songs he had composed at that time.
 The songs "The Blessed West", “Flare” and “Taken For Granted", were taped at the PolyGram Studios in 1980 with McKay on vocals and guitar, the first studio drummer of the Banshees Kenny Morris and bassist Mick Allen.
 In 1982, McKay worked with other musicians and hired drummer Graham Dowdall and bassist Matthew Seligman.
 In the mid-1980s, the band did a few concerts as Zor Gabor, with McKay's partner Linda Clark also on vocals.They recorded in studio regularly.

 A single "Tightrope" was released in 1987 on In Tape (a record label run by Marc Riley of the Fall).

 David Cunningham produced the songs "Sacred Measure" and "Tightrope".
 McKay did a last recording session in 1989.
-McKay kept all the original tapes in his vault and in the early 2020s, his second wife, Laurie, and friends, introduced him to the owner of the label, Tiny Global Productions.
+McKay kept all the original tapes in his vault and in the early 2020s, music journalist John Robb, then his second wife, Laurie, and friends, introduced him to the owner of the label, Tiny Global Productions.
 The recordings were mastered in 2024.
 The title of the album summed up how lost and confused he felt after his exit of the Banshees, he was at sixes and sevens.

 Release

-In February 2025, McKay announced the release of eleven unheard songs for a archive release through Tiny Global Productions.
+In February 2025, McKay announced the release of eleven unheard songs for an archive release through Tiny Global Productions.
 The album was released on vinyl, CD and digital on 9 May.

+Touring 2025-2026

+McKay formed a band and toured under the moniker John McKay's Reactor in the UK in 2025.
+His band features singer Jen Brown, bassist Billy King and drummer Jola.